Rolisteam/DiceParser/HelpMe.md

 The operator merge is dedicated to that.
 It is useful when you need to manage all diceresult as the same result.

-For example, if you need to keep the high dice between a d6 and d8.
+For example, if you need to keep the higher dice between a d6 and d8.

 > d6;d8mk1